ApryseSDK/webviewer-realtime-collaboration-sqlite3-sample/README.md

 ## Related resources

-If you are also using PDFTron's Android SDK, you can find the corresponding Android sample that will work out-of-box with this project:[Android CollabWebSocketSample](https://github.com/PDFTron/pdftron-android-samples/tree/master/CollabWebSocketSample).
+If you are also using PDFTron's Android SDK, you can find the corresponding Android sample that will work out-of-box with this project: [Android CollabWebSocketSample](https://github.com/PDFTron/pdftron-android-samples/tree/master/CollabWebSocketSample).

 ## Contributing